fischuu/fischuu.github.io/lectures/IntroductionToR/index.md

 ## Packages on Cran II

 * In order to use packages they first have to be installed.
-* In most R editors there is a graphical menu to do that, otherwise there is a command `install.library()` available.
+* In most R editors there is a graphical menu to do that, otherwise there is a command `install.packages()` available.
 * Once a package is installed the functionality can be loaded with the `library` command.
 * Many packages contain besides functions also dataset that can be used to test the functions of it.